501Good/LTAT.01.005-LANGUAGE-AND-IMAGE-PROCESSING-Spring-2019-/README.md

-# LTAT.01.005-LANGUAGE-AND-IMAGE-PROCESSING-Spring-2019-
+# LTAT.01.005 LANGUAGE AND IMAGE PROCESSING [Spring 2019]
-Project files for LTAT.01.005 LANGUAGE AND IMAGE PROCESSING [Spring 2019]
+Project files for Language and Image processing course.

 ## Goal